Optimal Formats for Weight Quantisation: Conclusions

 \section{Conclusions}

 Framing weight quantisation as an optimisation problem highlights the importance of choosing the right compression constraint.
 Under a codebook length constraint, $\crd$ and Lloyd-Max quantisers are optimal.
 Under an entropy constraint, uniform quantisation followed by lossless compression is optimal.
 We have shown that both block absmax and sparse outlier formats can be viewed as forms of variable-length encoding, exploiting the advantage of the entropy constraint.
 For the format designer, this suggests opportunities to develop practical formats that further close the gap with lossless compression.
 For the format user, it suggests coherent constructions to use, for example, block absmax formats or tensor RMS formats with sparse outliers.
-Finally, the fact that Fisher information predicts performance loss due to quantisation motivates variable bit-width allocation across tensors, enabling a principled replacement for heuristic schemes.